Diario de la Marina

-Diario de la Marina was a newspaper published in Cuba, founded by Don Nicolás Rivero in 1832.
-Diario de la Marina was Cuba’s longest-running newspaper and the one with the highest circulation.
+Diario de la Marina was a newspaper published in Cuba, founded by Don Araujo de Lira in 1839.
+Diario de la Marina was Cuba’s longest-running newspaper.
 Its roots went back to 1813 with El Lucero de la Habana (The Havana Star) and the Noticioso Mercantil (The Mercantile Seer) whose 1832 merger established El Noticioso y Lucero de la Habana, which was renamed Diario de la Marina in 1844.
+In 1895, Don Nicolás Rivero took over as the 13th director of the publication and transformed it into the widest-circulated newspaper in Cuba.
 Though a conservative publication, its pages gave voice to a wide range of opinions, including those of avowed communists.
 It gave a platform to essayist Jorge Mañach and many other distinguished Cuban intellectuals.